JackWellborn/Nightly-Time-Machine/README.md

 ### To Install
 1. Download this project to a folder of your choosing
 2. Connect your Time Machine disk
-3. In Terminal, navigate to the project folder and run `./Enable Nightly Time Machine.sh`, which makes two changes to your computer:
+3. In Finder, navigate to the project folder and double click `./Enable Nightly Time Machine.command`, which makes two changes to your computer:
 	1. Schedules a [`launchd`][] job at a specified hour to mount your Time Machine disk, run Time Machine, and then unmount your Time Machine disk
 	2. Adds an entry in [`/etc/fstab`][] that will prevent your Time Machine disk from automatically mounting when connected
 4. Give bash full disk access in the **Security &amp; Privacy** preference pane